Inside Out (Bryan Adams song)

 "Inside Out" is a song by Canadian singer Bryan Adams from his album On a Day Like Today (1998).
 It is also featured on his greatest hits album The Best of Me.
 On some versions of this album, the song "Don't Give Up" with Chicane was added as a ghost track right after "Inside Out".

-It was released as a single in 2000.
+It was released as a single on June 26, 2000.
 The single included live versions of "Back to You" and "Rock Steady", recorded in South Africa, taken from the special edition release of "The Best of Me".
 There is a music video of the single, with the cover model as a robot.
 She also appears in one of Adams' photography books.

 Charts

 Trisha Yearwood and Don Henley version

 American country music artist Trisha Yearwood recorded the song as a duet with Don Henley for her 2001 album of the same name.
 Yearwood's and Henley's version (their second collaboration after "Walkaway Joe") was a #31-peaking single on the U.S. country singles charts that year.